To tell GCC to emit extra information for use by a debugger, in almost all cases you need only to add -g to your other options.

 Note that with DWARF Version 2, some ports require and always use some non-conflicting DWARF 3 extensions in the unwind tables.

 Version 4 may require GDB 7.0 and -fvar-tracking-assignments for maximum benefit.

 GCC no longer supports DWARF Version 1, which is substantially different than Version 2 and later.
 For historical reasons, some other DWARF-related options such as -fno-dwarf2-cfi-asm) retain a reference to DWARF Version 2 in their names, but apply to all currently-supported versions of DWARF.

 Produce debugging information in stabs format (if that is supported), without GDB extensions.
 This is the format used by DBX on most BSD systems.
-On MIPS, Alpha and System V Release 4 systems this option produces stabs debugging output that is not understood by DBX or SDB.
+On MIPS, Alpha and System V Release 4 systems this option produces stabs debugging output that is not understood by DBX.
 On System V Release 4 systems this option requires the GNU assembler.